The most famous musical alter egos

 The Interpol frontman released a solo album in 2009 called Julian Plenti Is...
 Skyscraper.
 Julian - taken from the singer's lesser-known middle name, now very much stays that way, since he now prefers to record his solo material under Paul Banks.

-The Doors frontman gave himself the moniker Mr. Mojo Risin, which is an anagram of his name.
-A reference to this name pops up at the end of The Doors track L.A.
+The Doors frontman gave himself the moniker Mr. Mojo Risin', which is an anagram of his name.
+A reference to this name pops up at the end of the band's track L.A.
 Woman.

 The Doors - L.A.
 Woman (Remastered) [Full Album]